 Why do you spend the time to do this?

-ANSWER: Read my background and you will see that the business of betting has been in my blood for a long time.
+ANSWER: Read the About and you will see that the business of betting has been in my blood for a long time.
 I enjoy following and discussing the markets and the action.
 Social media and now this website allow me to have an enjoyable hobby doing it.
 The Sharp Plays is a great stress reliever and keeps my mind quite active!

 I like this team or this bet, what do you think?
 I need a bailout, what do you have for me?
 What’s your Best Bet today?